 I should note that I hiked this in August, so my list is primarily for hiking during the summer months.
 Should you decide to do a winter climb, you’ll need winter clothes as well as microspikes or snowshoes depending on the weather.

 What the Mt.
 St. Helens Summit Hike is Like

 There are two different routes to take depending on what month you climb Mt.
 St. Helens.
 From spring through fall, you’ll start at Climber’s Bivouac Trailhead.
-This is where I recommend camping for the night so you can start early in the morning (read my camping for beginners tips if you’re new to it).
+This is where I recommend camping for the night so you can start early in the morning.
 The fee is $5 per vehicle, which you can pay at a self-service fee station on-site.

 If you hike Mt.
 St. Helens in the winter, you’ll have to do the Worm Flows Route.
 This starts at Marble Mountain Sno-Park and is longer, increasing your mileage on your Mount St. Helens climb to 12 miles roundtrip.
 You can read more about the route on the official website.